amankrchandra/Simple-Toggle-Button/README.md

-# 🌗 Simple Dark/Light Mode Togg
+# 🌗 Simple Dark/Light Mode Tog

 A minimalistic dark/light mode toggle built with **pure HTML and JavaScript** — no external CSS, no frameworks.
 Just a single button that toggles your webpage background and text color between light and dark mode.